Skip to main content

 Are You a Deployer?
 Run This Test First

-You are a deployer under Colorado AI Act if:
+You are a deployer under the Colorado AI Act if:

 All three of these are true:

-1. You use an AI system that makes a consequential decision or is a substantial factor in one
+1. You use automated decision-making technology (ADMT) that makes, or is a substantial factor in, a consequential decision

 2. That decision affects a Colorado consumer

-3. The decision is in one of these domains:
+3. The decision is in one of these enumerated domains:

-• Employment: hiring, promotion, termination, compensation, scheduling, performance evaluation
+• Employment: hiring, promotion, termination, compensation, and similar decisions

 • Education: admissions, financial aid, academic evaluation, credentialing